 Privacy concerns relating to students

 All universities are subject to the Federal Education Rights and Privacy Act of 1974, or FERPA.
-FERPA has two main purposes: (1) it gives students the right to access their own records and (2) it restricts the university from releasing, sharing and disclosing education records.
+FERPA has two main purposes: (1) it gives students the right to access their own records and (2) it restricts the university from releasing, sharing and disclosing education records without the subject student's consent.

 "Education records," as defined by federal regulation, broadly includes any documents (physical or electronic), files or other materials that contain information directly related to a student and are maintained by William & Mary.
 So despite the word "education," many records that have nothing to do with courses or academics are protected by FERPA as education records.